 Starwood Preferred Guest

-Airlines available: Air Canada, Air Berlin, Air China Air New Zealand, Alaska Airlines, Alitalia, All Nippon Airways (ANA), American Airlines, Asiana Airlines, British Airways, Cathay Pacific, Delta Air Lines, Emirates Flying Blue, Hawaiian, Japan Airlines (JAL), Mexicana, Lufthansa, Qatar, Saudi Arabian, Thai Airways, US Airways, Virgin Atlantic.
+Programs available: Air Canada, Air Berlin, Air China Air New Zealand, Alaska Airlines, Alitalia, All Nippon Airways (ANA), American Airlines, Asiana Airlines, British Airways, Cathay Pacific, Delta Air Lines, Emirates Flying Blue, Hawaiian, Japan Airlines (JAL), Lufthansa, Qatar, Saudi Arabian, Thai Airways, Virgin Atlantic.
 Hotels include Westin, W, Sheraton, Le Meridien, Four Points by Sheraton.

 Time to transfer points: Generally takes up to one week.
 If it takes longer than 14 days, contact Starwood Customer Service to run an inquiry.